Leslie Jacobson: Career

 Jacobson began her career at George Washington University in 1976.

 In 1977, Jacobson helped establish Pro Femina Theatre, later called Horizons: Theatre from a Woman's Perspective, in Washington, D.C.
 At various points, the theatre was the recipient of federal funds from the National Endowment for the Arts.
 Jacobson produced plays by and about women for 30 years.
 Throughout the three decades, Jacobson fully produced 60 new plays and playwrights and an additional 50 through staged readings.
 Works included Close Calls/Far Cries, Mother, May I?; Nancy Drew, Girl Detective; Miss Lulu Bett; Club Horizons: Masquerade; Top Girls; Lee Blessing's Eleemosynary; and My Name Is Alice.
 The theatre company occupied a variety of spaces throughout its tenure, including a historic parish hall space in Georgetown.

 From 1985–1986, Jacobson served as the president of the League of Washington Theatres.
 In 1986, she was nominated for the Helen Hayes Award in the category of Outstanding Director.
 In 1988, she was the recipient of the Helen Hayes Award for Outstanding Resident Musical for A...My Name Is Alice.
 Around the same time, she was listed in Who's Who of American Theatre.
 1n 1989, she was nominated for another Helen Hayes Award, this time in the category of Outstanding Director.

 Jacobson served as Chair of the Department of Theatre and Dance at George Washington University for 13 years, from 1995 to 2008, and taught at the university for 42 years.
 During this time, she helped create the one-year intensive MFA program in Classical Acting, over which she presided as Director of Graduate Studies, and the Women's Leadership Program in International Arts and Culture.
 She also originated new courses, including "Theatre for Social Change."
-In addition, she served as an affiliate faculty member at the university's Honey B. Nashman Center for Civic Engagament & Public Service and chair of the Faculty Learning Community on Community Engagement and the Arts.
+In addition, she served as an affiliate faculty member at the university's Honey W. Nashman Center for Civic Engagament & Public Service and chair of the Faculty Learning Community on Community Engagement and the Arts.